Preparing for Home Visits & Parties

 Have a designated place for SLO Santa to sit and gather kids around him

-Let SLO Santa "own the room" -- assist with discipline only when asked
+Let SLO Santa "own the room" -- assist with discipline when necessary

-Plan a place for photos, if that is part of the Home Visit
+Plan a place for photos, if that is part of the event

 Tips for the "Santa Gift Dilemma"